Close

 Objectives

-• Regulate the application of excise tax on goods harmful to public health, such as tobacco products, energy drinks, and sweetened beverages, with the objective of reducing consumption and promoting a healthier lifestyle.
+• To regulate the imposition of Excise Tax on goods that are harmful to public health (such as tobacco and sweetened drinks), with the aim of reducing their consumption and promoting public health.

 • Standardise tax procedures in accordance with the GCC Unified Excise Tax Agreement, contributing to the growth of government revenues.